 For all our visual readers, I have summarized this entire article in the form of this mind map.

 Thank you for reading this article.
-I hope this article will help you improve your relationships with your customers.
+I hope this article will help you improve your relationships with your customers and test automation.